Certifying localizable quantum properties with constant sample complexity: Overview of Methods and Results

-The requirement of localizable quantumness is not restrictive: prior works have shown it holds for many physically relevant states as well as for generic states~\cite{Verstraete2004LocalizedEntanglement, Popp2005LocalizableEntanglement, Zwerger2019DIGME, Ho2022EmergentChaotic, Choi2023RandomStateBenchmarking, Cotler2023EmergentDesign, Du2025SpacetimeComplexity, Niroula2024MagicPhaseTransition}.
-We further show it holds for canonical random brickwork-circuit states and practical Hamiltonian models.
-Consequently, our framework applies broadly across a wide range of quantum systems.
-The listed performance guarantees make the protocol particularly powerful.
-The guarantee of soundness for mixed states marks a significant advance over previous approaches, which often applied only to pure states when certifying complex quantum properties~\cite{Huang2024Shallow,Landau2024Shallow, Haug2023ScalableMeasureMagic, Kim2024LearningPhaseOfMatter}.
-The constant robustness also represents an important advantage over protocols whose noise tolerance diminishes with system size~\cite{Huang2024Certifying, Gupta2025SingleQubitCertification}, ensuring practical certification in realistic noisy settings.
-Finally, the guarantee of constant sample complexity represents an exponential improvement over prior methods.
+Built upon this ubiquitous physical phenomenon, our certification framework achieves powerful performance guarantees.
+First, the guarantee of soundness for mixed states marks a significant advance over previous approaches, which often applied only to pure states when certifying complex quantum properties~\cite{Huang2024Shallow,Landau2024Shallow, Haug2023ScalableMeasureMagic, Kim2024LearningPhaseOfMatter}.
+Second, the constant robustness also represents an important advantage over protocols whose robustness diminishes with system size~\cite{Huang2024Certifying, Gupta2025SingleQubitCertification}, ensuring practical certification in realistic noisy settings.
+Finally, the guarantee of constant sample complexity yields substantial improvements over prior methods, as detailed below.
 Combined with the use of only local Pauli measurements, this ensures experimental efficiency and scalability.
 Taken together, these features establish a versatile and powerful framework for certifying diverse quantum properties.